benjamincjackson/unix_tips_etc/command-prompt/cmd-prompt.md

+## Print full path with cmd prompt

-I emailed this around, but it's probably better to have a record of it for people in the future.
+I emailed this around after discussing it with Rory, but it's probably better to have a record of it for people in the future.

 When using the Unix command line I find it useful to have the command prompt show the full path.